kevskillz/341-scouting-app/docs/source/tablet_app.rst

 ..
    add image of app

-After the scouts fill out the data, QR codes are generated which are scanned by the :ref:`_scanning_app<Scanning App>`.
+After the scouts fill out the data, QR codes are generated which are scanned by the :ref:`scanning_app`.

 Installation for Development
 ----------------------------